How Does Fundraising through Crowdfunding Work?

 Who Is a Leading Investor?

-Generally, a leading investor is an investor who has no link or business or professional connections to the fundraising company, and who has capital, experience, and expertise in executing investments in startup companies or in small and medium companies.
+Generally, a leading investor has no link or business or professional connections to the fundraising company.
+Rather, he has capital, experience, and expertise in executing investments in startup companies or in small and medium companies.
 Leading investors are required to invest at least 10% from the aggregate amount raised by the fundraising company from the investors.
 They are also permitted to receive a discount from the fundraising company for a share price or for a bond’s interest.

 How Does Life Look after a Fundraising Campaign?